mh0mm/HTB-Challenge-Secure-Signing-Writeup/README.md

 # HackTheBox Challenge - Secure Signing Writeup (Easy)

-## About this challenge
+## About this Challenge
-I started with some code review and found that signing logic is vulnerable with improper length validation.
-This allow the incremental brute force attacks to guess flag (xor secret key) with only few attemps.
+I started this HTB Crypto Challenge with some code review and found that signing logic is vulnerable with improper length validation on xor secret key and input message.
+This allow the incremental brute force attacks to guess flag with only few attemps.

 ## Installation